 If travelling to see each other face-to-face isn’t an option, sending a gift in the post is a perfect way to brighten up your partner’s day.
 LloydsPharmacy have a large range of gifts you could send, from fragrance to beauty products, there’s something for everyone.
 Don’t forget to order and send gifts in plenty of time.
-Valentine’s this year is a Sunday so post and parcels may not be delivered.

 Of course, if you don’t live too far away from one another, a romantic stroll is the obvious way to be together.
 Or perhaps a drop-off of flowers or a hamper of their favourite food and drink.
 A socially-distanced exchange on the doorstep is a nice way to see each other, without breaking any rules.

 Come night-time, you can share the evening together online.
 A virtual cook-along, following the same recipe, at the same time means you can sit down to eat the same meal together.
 This might be the closest you get to a traditional date night, so why not give it a go?

 If you live with others, make sure you have some privacy to have some time alone with your partner.
 While you can’t be physically close, there’s no reason why you can’t add some spice to your messages or a video call.
 If you’ve been with your partner a while, you trust them and you’ve set some boundaries, it’s a safe space to be with one another.
 Just don’t forget to double check the door’s locked!